Advanced Rock Guitar

-The Rock Guitar curriculum below is used primarily in my second year curriculum, but can easily extend through the third year as well, if the educator chooses to put more emphasis in rock guitar and soloing.
+The Rock Guitar curriculum below is used primarily in my second year program, but can easily extend through the third year as well, if the educator chooses to put more emphasis in rock guitar and soloing.

 Note: Some of the songs and exercises may not include tabs.
 If you prefer a tab version, contact me and I'll upload one.